 - Clare O’Reilly took us on a historical expedition to uncover Victorian attitudes to plant hybridisation

 - Chris Schorah looked back on his career as a clinical scientist and on to his current apologetics initiatives.

-This event brings together an engineer, a zoologist and a historian of science.
+This event brought together an engineer, a zoologist and a historian of science.

-- Heather McLaren talks about her PhD work in tribology
+- Heather McLaren talked about her PhD work in tribology: studying slippery surfaces!

-- Emily Messer introduces her postdoctoral research applying insights from primatology to humans
+- Emily Messer introduced her postdoctoral research applying insights from primatology to humans.

-- Paul Coleman shows how the history of a grand engineering project – the National Grid – might be studied from a range of perspectives.
+- Paul Coleman showed how the history of a grand engineering project – the National Grid – might be studied from a range of perspectives.